hacknu2-0/ZeroBugs-NU-Connect/README.md

 6th Step: Create a database naming “foodorder” and then click on the import tab

-7th Step: Click on browse file and select “foodorder.sql” file which is inside the “Online-Food-Order” folder
+7th Step: Click on browse file and select “foodorder.sql” file which is inside the “FoodZone” folder

 8th Step: Click on go.